not-wilson/bitmex-book/README.md

 ```

 ## Changelog
+- 2.1.1
+    - Bug Fix: fetch() now checks the table exists before attempting to filter it.
 - 2.1.0
     - Bug Fix: updates() were reading from the data array object, not the item within the array.
     - Book.fetch() now consistently returns an array.